Most dislocations result from acute injuries or overuse.

 Stress testing may be done to evaluate the stability of an injured joint.
 However, if a fracture or dislocation is suspected, stress testing is postponed until x-rays are done to check for these injuries.
 To stress a joint, doctors gently move the joint in a direction that is usually perpendicular to the joint's normal range of motion.
 If the joint feels very unstable, doctors suspect a dislocation (or a severe ligament injury).

 If pain or muscle spasms interfere with the examination, the person may be given a pain reliever and/or muscle relaxant by mouth or injection, or a local anesthetic may be injected into the injured area.
+Or doctors immobilize the injured joint until the spasm goes away (usually after a few days) and then examine the joint.

 Imaging tests used to diagnosis dislocations and other musculoskeletal injuries include